schiegl/QuickPlot/README.md

 #### Does it work on X?

 Probably yes.
-If Linux can run on a potato so can this.
-But jokes aside.
-[If you updated your browser in the last couple of years](http://caniuse.com/websockets) and you are allowed to have a local server running at your localhost address then it will work.
+If your browser supports WebSockets, HTML5, CSS3 you'll be fine.
+If not please update your browser.
+Find out more about [here](http://caniuse.com/)

 #### Can you implement library X?